 Diet includes everything that goes into your dog’s mouth, including dog food, treats and supplements.
 These days, many dog foods are formulated to provide complete and balanced nutrition along with extra benefits.
 For example, Purina Pro Plan bright mind is formulated with DHA, EPA and antioxidants to help promote brain health.

-Many older dogs are prone to joint disease, so giving your pet a veterinary-approved joint supplement, like Dasuquin, daily can help promote joint health and protect cartilage.
-If your senior canine already has mobility challenges, then help make it easier for her to get in and out of cars or on and off of furniture more comfortably with a ramp, such as the Pet Gear tri-fold pet ramp, which can be folded down for convenience.
+Many older dogs are prone to joint disease, so giving your pet a veterinary-approved joint supplement, like Dasuquin can help promote joint health and protect cartilage.
+If your senior canine already has mobility challenges, you can make it easier for them to get in and out of cars or on and off of furniture with pet stairs or ramps.
+Find out how to train a dog to use pet stairs.

 Sometimes older dogs cannot digest their food as well and might not be getting all the nutrients they need from a conventional diet.
 Other times they may experience concurrent problems, such as hormonal conditions or joint disease.
 These dogs might benefit from a multivitamin to meet additional nutritional needs.
-Consider a daily multivitamin like Vetriscience Canine senior plus to help make sure your pooch is getting all her nutritional needs met.
+Ask your vet about adding a daily multivitamin like Vetriscience Canine senior plus to help make sure your pooch is getting all their nutritional needs met.

 Senior Dog Exercise

-Playtime contributes to your senior dog’s physical health as well as her mental and emotional well-being.
-Older dogs who don’t play might become depressed and gain weight over time.
+Playtime contributes to your senior dog’s physical health as well as their mental and emotional well-being.
+Older dogs who don't play might become depressed and gain weight over time.

 Play also helps with mental clarity, increases a sense of well-being for pup and parent, gets stiff joints moving, helps maintain muscle mass and generally helps keep older dogs young at heart.
 For a dog toy designed specifically for seniors, KONG senior dog toy is designed to be kinder to teeth and gums, and it can be stuffed with treats to encourage your fur friend to play.